Publishing Your Recipes

 #!/bin/bash

-# Export all .cook files to markdown for Hugo
+# Export to Markdown for site pages

 for recipe in recipes-source/*.cook; do